wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 #### Note: Depending on how large you want your final contig, the number of iterations (--end) can be changed.
 Usually, 4 iterations is sufficient for complete 18S or 28S.
 However, more or less can be used depending on the taxon and data.
 The default is set to 4 here.

-Save the modified job below as "mitobim_loop.job" in the same directory that contains the trimmed reads files and submit the job on Hydra (qsub mitobim_loop.job).
+Save the modified job below as "mitobim_loop.job" and submit the job on Hydra (qsub mitobim_loop.job).

 When the job completes, there should be a separate folder labeled "mitobim_results" in the same directory as the job file.
 The final results for each sample will be in this directory.
 This final assembled (18S or 28S) contig will be in the subdirectory with the last assigned interation (iteration4 by default) and end with "_noIUPAC.fasta".